HDTV ANTENNAS "Fact or Fiction" ? By Denny Duplessis

 Remember if it sounds to good to be true, it probably is.

 Denny is considered to be an expert in his field.
-He has been installing TV antennas for nearly twenty years.
+He has been installing TV antennas for over twenty years.
 His website TV Antenna Source at http://www.dennysantennaservice.com is full of helpful tips and useful information for the do-it-yourself TV antenna installer.

 What kind of antenna do i need for my converter box?